Medically reviewed by Drugs.com. Last updated on Feb 25, 2019.

 If you are a woman, call your doctor whenever you have vaginal discomfort or an abnormal vaginal discharge, especially if you are pregnant.
 If you are a man, call your doctor whenever you have redness or discomfort around the end of your penis.

-Oral metronidazole cures trichomoniasis in 90% to 95% of cases.
+Oral metronidazole or tinidazole are both very effective treatments for trichomoniasis.
 If the condition is not cured, it is often because the infected person's sex partner has not been treated and continues to transmit Trichomonas.

 Learn more about Trichomoniasis